MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ```
     ![Assign SSD](./media/add-storage/assign-ssd.png)

-3. Run the following command to ensure that the MediaType has been set correctly:
+3. Run the following cmdlet to ensure that the MediaType has been set correctly:

      ```PowerShell
      Get-PhysicalDisk | FT DeviceID, BusType, MediaType, Size, UniqueId